AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 This modifier lets you narrow the rule coverage down to a specific application (or a list of applications).
 This might be not too important on Windows and Mac, but this is very important on mobile devices where some of the filtering rules must be app-specific.

 * Android — use the app package name, e.g. `org.example.app`.
 * Windows — use the process name, e.g. `chrome.exe`.
-Note that the process name is case-insensitive starting with CoreLibs v1.12.
 * Mac — use the bundle ID or the process name, e.g. `com.google.Chrome`.

 For Mac, you can find out the bundle ID or the process name of the app by viewing the respective request details in the Filtering log.